BytexGrid/SoftStackHub/softstackhub/DOCUMENTATION.md

-# SoftStacker - Technical Documentation
+# SoftStackHub - Technical Documentation

 ## Project Overview

-SoftStacker is a community-driven platform designed to help users discover and share software templates across different operating systems.
+SoftStackHub is a community-driven platform designed to help users discover and share software templates across different operating systems.
 The platform aims to streamline the process of setting up software environments by providing curated collections of tools based on user roles and operating systems.

 ### Core Features
 - Cross-platform software template discovery